dotnet/corefx/Documentation/project-docs/developer-guide.md

 For example the src\System.Diagnostics.DiagnosticSource directory holds the source code for the System.Diagnostics.DiagnosticSource.dll assembly.

-You can build the DLL for System.Diagnostics.DiagnosticSource.dll by going to the `src\System.Diagnostics.DiagnosticsSource\src` directory and typing `msbuild`.
+You can build the DLL for System.Diagnostics.DiagnosticSource.dll by going to the `src\System.Diagnostics.DiagnosticsSource\src` directory and typing `dotnet msbuild`.
 The DLL ends up in `bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource` as well as `bin\runtime\[BuildConfiguration]`.

-You can build the tests for System.Diagnostics.DiagnosticSource.dll by going to `src\System.Diagnostics.DiagnosticSource\tests` and typing `msbuild`.
+You can build the tests for System.Diagnostics.DiagnosticSource.dll by going to `src\System.Diagnostics.DiagnosticSource\tests` and typing `dotnet msbuild`.

-Some libraries might also have a ref and/or a pkg directory and you can build them in a similar way by typing `msbuild` in that directory.
+Some libraries might also have a ref and/or a pkg directory and you can build them in a similar way by typing `dotnet msbuild` in that directory.

 For libraries that have multiple build configurations the configurations will be listed in the `<BuildConfigurations>` property group, commonly found in a configurations.props file next to the csproj.
 When building the csproj for a configuration the most compatible one in the list will be choosen and set for the build.
 For more information about `BuildConfigurations` see [project-guidelines](../coding-guidelines/project-guidelines.md).